techidaily/site-win11/source/_posts/the-leaders-small-computers-running-windows.md

 ![Hackboard 2](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2020/12/hackboard2kit_fe.png)

- The[Hackboard 2 is a single-board-compute](https://www.makeuseof.com/hackboard-2-x86-sbc/) r marketed as a small, affordable desktop replacement with a wide range of connectivity options.
+ The [Hackboard 2 is a single-board-compute](https://www.makeuseof.com/hackboard-2-x86-sbc/) r marketed as a small, affordable desktop replacement with a wide range of connectivity options.
 It features a dual-core Intel Celeron N4020 processor which clocks up to 2.8GHz and comes with 64GB eMMC storage.
 You can get it with either Windows 10 Pro or Debian Linux pre-installed.

- The base edition with 4GB RAM, 64GB eMMC storage, and Windows 10 Pro bundled is available for around $200 on the[Hackboard](https://hackboard.com/product/hackboard2/) website.
+ The base edition with 4GB RAM, 64GB eMMC storage, and Windows 10 Pro bundled is available for around $200 on the [Hackboard](https://hackboard.com/product/hackboard2/) website.

 **Hackboard 2 key specs:**